hiteknodeposit20241/autonomous-gemini-release-manager/backend/README.md

 ## Features

-- Express server setup with TypeScript
+- Express server setup with TypeScript and Websockets
 - GitHub integration for creating releases
+- Google vertex ai and gemini for AI interactions
 - Environment variable configuration for secure token management
-- A long running workflow that will listen to events to either: create or publish a release on provided github repository
+- A long running workflow that will listen to events: new commit, greeting, create release events.

+## Github webhook setup

+You will need to tunnel your localhost instant, either using ngrok or smee.
+We recommend using [smee](https://smee.io/).
+You can follow instructions on their website.
+Once you have your smee channel id, update the "tunnel" script on the package.json to point to your channel.

+You will then set the same smee url as the webhook on your github repository.
+This can be found in the webhooks section on your github repository settings.
+Then you can just make a push to your main branch while you have your local instance running and tunneled through smee to get the webhook event.

 ## Setup